PavanDevops/gordonSatisfaction/README.md

 * Read the menu for items and maximum time to eat from the file
 * Store items in order and gives statisfaction points given by a item per unit of time
 * Calculation is satisfaction points of items / time to eat the item

+### The result looks like:

+* Complete time is = 10000
+* Items given in number = 100
+* Maximum satisfaction that Gordon can get from eating at the restaurant is = 2493893